 Although it doesn’t necessarily mean that if this happens the nurse will not get a job, the fact of the caution might influence the employer.
 At the very least, the nurse will need to give an explanation to the employer for the offence, and perhaps offer some mitigation.

-The lesson from this is that if you are apprehended by the police and questioned in relation to a suspected criminal offence, wherever it occurs, you should not accept the caution until you have taken legal advice.
-If the accusation arises from a workplace situation, contact the RCN for advice.
+The lesson from this is that if you are questioned by the police in relation to a suspected criminal offence, wherever it occurs, you should not accept a caution until you have taken legal advice.
+If the accusation arises from a workplace situation, contact our advice team without delay.
+It is important that you do not speak to the police without support from us or a Duty Solicitor.
 Remember that you have obligations under The Code (NMC, 2018) to tell the NMC and your employer if you are charged with an offence or you receive a conviction or caution.

 Further information is also available at: